stratapp/stratapp-website/_blog/stratapp-is-a-consulting-goldmine.md

 ## Consulting Sales Future

-\#stratapp changes the game on how consulting work gets identified, sold, scoped and delivered.
+\#stratapp changes the game on how consulting work gets identified, scoped, sold and delivered.

 How?  #stratapp provides more data and insights than any other tech.